zhullyb/monyhar/monyhar/net/docs/certificate_lifetimes.md

     Additionally, such certificates will be treated as a critical security failure by the CA, and may result in further action taken on the CA that may affect how current or future certificates from that CA function.
-    Chromium-based browsers will have this enforcement enabled by default, and will need to modify the source to disable this.
+    Monyhar-based browsers will have this enforcement enabled by default, and will need to modify the source to disable this.
 * What are other browsers doing?
   * Apple previously announced this change for versions of iOS, iPadOS, macOS,